Ishgar14/Assembler/README.md

 # How to use?

-To run the assember execute
+Create a new assembly file then update the `PATH` and `FILE_NAME` in assembler.py then execute the command
 > python assembler.py

-If you want to create a new assembly file then update the `PATH` and `FILE_NAME` in assembler.py then execute the above command